badgerherald/badgerherald.com/README.md

 * * *

-## Docs.
+## Docs

-Until we make this repo public, docs will need to be built and read locally.
+If you want to see the docs as a nice hosted localsite, you will need to be build and read them locally.
 This is fairly straight forward.

 `cd` to the folder containing exa and run: